SurveyGo to the survey

 If you are not appointed to a permanent university post, you will either receive a grant or your salary will be financed out of research funds.
 The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) plays the most important role here as provider of third-party funding.

 There is one exception to the 12-year rule: temporary contracts can be awarded beyond the normal limit if the researcher continues to be employed using third-party funds.
-If there are children in the researcher’s household, the deadline can also be extended by two years per child.
+The deadline can also be extended if there are children in the researcher’s household or if the researcher has a disability or serious chronic medical condition.

 Once you have decided which path to take you should carefully prepare your application.
 Here is some useful information to help you successfully complete this process: